DegreeDoctor of Pharmacy

 Books and Computers

-Students in the didactic phase can plan on spending approximately $1,200 to $1,500 on required textbooks.
-Course syllabi and the program book list also include recommended books which students are not required to purchase, but may wish to have as important reference materials.
+Course syllabi and the program booklist include recommended books which students are not required to purchase, but may wish to have as important reference materials.
+A substantial number of the required textbooks for courses are available to students through an online service that the college subscribes to.
 A laptop computer is required for all students entering the Doctor of Pharmacy program.
 At least one copy of all required textbooks will be available for use within the Portland Campus library.

 Students are responsible for expenses involved with travel, parking, living expenses and meals at clinical sites.

-For information on on-campus and off-campus housing visit the Housing and Residence Life web pages.
+For information about on-campus and off-campus housing visit the Housing and Residence Life website.

 Student Health Care